Frequently Asked Questions¶

 By creating a new OpenBioMaps server

-Hosting database-project on your server
+Hosting a database project on your server

 Adding new languages or improving existing translations